-8 Things to Do in Granada After You’ve Seen the Alhambra
+Seen the Alhambra?
+8 More Things to Do in Granada

 Everyone goes to Granada to see the Alhambra – fair enough.
 But Granada has so much more to offer.
 As I spent a couple of months living in Granada, I can suggest a couple of places you can visit - both off the beaten track and tourist attractions.
 I will also talk you through the best tapas bars (not those tourist traps in the city centre!) and cafes with good coffee (a rare commodity in Spain).